Casey-Litmer/menucmd/menucmd tutorial.md

 -
 -----------------------------------------------------------------------------------------------------
 MenuCMD is a library designed to easily create simple command line menus in a functional programming style.
+The main goal is to separate functions from the way in which they are composed and how the user navigates them.

+This module can be used in several ways:

+- as a debugging tool
+- as a dedicated command line application interface
+- as a framework for delayed function evaluation

+Separating navigation from function definitions allows the user to later repurpose a program to run automatically without relying on user input.
+What one creates as a command line interface one day, can easily be automated the next.

+Other features such as lazy evaluation with the `Bind` class can also be used independently from the menu interface for your functional programming needs.

 1).
 Hello World